CRRCOO/C2Net/README.md

 <p align="center">
     <img src="imgs/Framework.png"/> <br />
     <em>
-    Figure 1: The overall architecture of our proposed C 2Net, which comprises two components: a camouflage-aware low-light enhancement (CaLLE) module and a Detector.
+    Figure 1: The overall architecture of our proposed C<sup>2</sup>Net, which comprises two components: a camouflage-aware low-light enhancement (CaLLE) module and a Detector.
 The CaLLE module utilizes camouflage-aware reverse attention module (CRAM) to inject camouflage-aware semantics into an LLE process.
 The Detector utilizes a two-stream encoder to generate enhanced RGB and polarization features, four cross-attentional Mamba fusion (CAMF) modules to fuse multi-modal features, and three ConvBlocks to aggregate multi-stage features in a top-down manner.
     </em>
 </p>